takkun-mint/FallGuysTools/README.md

   ○ 1.0.02 <br>
     ・ Fixed an issue where the elapsed time display did not match the actual time if the goal was not reached when the round ended.

+  ○ 1.0.10 <br>
+    ・ The elapsed time display can now be selected from the settings.
+    ・ When a new setting item is added, it is now marked next to the setting screen.